magento/devdocs/src/guides/v2.4/install-gde/prereq/es-config-nginx.md

 This section discusses how to configure nginx as an *unsecure* proxy so that Magento can use Elasticsearch running on this server.
 This section does not discuss setting up HTTP Basic authentication; that is discussed in [Secure communication with nginx](#es-ws-secure-nginx).

  {:.bs-callout-info}
-The reason the proxy is not secured in this example is it's easier to set up and verify.
+The reason the proxy is not secured in this example is that it is easier to set up and verify.
 You can use TLS with this proxy if you want; to do so, make sure you add the proxy information to your secure server block configuration.

 See one of the following sections for more information: